Managed RADIUS

 Is ISPAgents a RADIUS service?

-ISPAgents should offer managed RADIUS as one access-control option.
-It should also integrate with existing FreeRADIUS and MikroTik direct control because ISP networks are not all designed the same way.
+ISPAgents offers managed RADIUS as one commercial early-access control option with tenant launch proof, not the only default.
+It also integrates with existing FreeRADIUS and MikroTik direct control because ISP networks are not all designed the same way.

 Can managed RADIUS work with MikroTik?

 Yes.
-MikroTik can act as a NAS in RADIUS-based networks, and ISPAgents can also use direct RouterOS control when the operator needs queues, address lists, or site-specific logic outside RADIUS.
+MikroTik can act as a NAS in RADIUS-based networks.
+ISPAgents can also use direct RouterOS control when the operator needs queues, address lists, or site-specific logic outside RADIUS; RouterOS Local PPP/PPPoE remains a beta pilot until a live local subscriber-session proof is captured.

 Next step